-Students will be taught the skills and techniques necessary to be employed working with orthopaedic physicians to treat patients in a variety of health care environments.
+Students will be taught the skills and techniques necessary to be employed working with orthopedic physicians to treat patients in a variety of health care settings.
 The program provides the skills and knowledge needed to become a competent orthopedic technologist performing the following services: routine office and departmental procedures; applying, adjusting and removing casts, splints, and braces; setting up, adjusting, and maintaining traction configurations; assisting with the care of acutely injured patients; and assisting the physician in the reduction and/or manipulation of orthopedic injuries.
 Graduates may be employed in hospitals, clinics, and private practice offices.

 Additional Skills Covered:

 - Braces and Traction Skills

 - Employability Skills

 - Medical Errors